top of page

 To date, AJ has reportedly not shown some of the most immediately life-threatening common manifestations of trisomy 18, namely apnea, severe epilepsy, respiratory failure.
 Also, his cardiac disease is relatively uncomplicated compared to many children with Edwards syndrome (Barajas, 2023, 3).

-After the discussion, I was abundantly given material to further read about Trisomy, AJ's official diagnosis.
-A Facebook group, a few Foundations, and multiple research studies.
-I felt so empty inside as my sister held me and wiped the tears from my face.
+After the discussion, I was given Trisomy 18 information.
+AJ's official diagnosis.
+There was a Facebook group, a few Foundations, and multiple research studies.
+Even with so many resources in front of me, I still felt empty inside.
 There was no more waiting that needed to be done, the results were in and fell into my lap like a grenade.
-It was time for me and my family to accept fate and begin to understand his condition.
-To understand, that AJ most certainly would not be like our other children.
-Only, I left that conference not even remembering what the entire fuck just happened.
-I was so far away from reality.
-My sister and I hung out after and drove down to the beach.
-I shut my phone off and refused to face the obligations I had back at home.
+I wish I could have blown up in that moment, in more ways than one, but there was no point.
+There is no one to blame.
+I had to accept that AJ most certainly would not be like our other children.
+I left that conference room, shut my phone off, and refused to face the obligations I had back at home.
 My kids, my husband, my mother...
 I literally wanted to die.
-This moment was my calm before the storm I was about to create in my life.
+After leaving UIC, my sister took me down to the beach for some air.
+That was my calm before the storm, that I was about to create in my life.